| | | | | |

 They do not need to be thoroughly cooked, that comes later.

-Remove the beef and place them in a large bowl.
+Remove the browned beef and place them in a large bowl.
 Continue cooking remaining beef until they are all browned.
 Add the flour to the cooked beef, and toss to coat.

 Beef chunks tossed with flour in a glass bowl.

 Add the wine, beef stock, tomato paste, and Worcestershire sauce to the pot.
-Scrape the bottom of the pan with a wooden spoon to remove all cooked on bits.**
+Scrape the bottom of the pan with a wooden spoon to remove all the browned bits.**See notes below.**

 Next add the potatoes, carrots, onions, thyme, garlic, mushrooms, bacon, bay leaves, coated beef, salt and pepper.